 When I tell you we are living in the most extraordinary times in human history, I feel it in my core and I think many of you may feel the same.
 We are witnessing what we read about and wondered about.
 More than witnessing, we get to participate and contribute to this Great Awakening.

 Don’t underestimate the Power of One – ( One being the Source, One being You) We are all experiencing this time in our own stories, we are all coping, learning and growing.
-Here are some spiritual practices for us to consider:

 - Feel Deeply What You Feel